-18.1 This policy and the procedures will be reviewed every academic year, or with changes to legislation or following an incident, as appropriate.
-All other linked policies will be reviewed in line with the policy review cycle.
+- 18.1 This policy and the procedures will be reviewed every academic year, or with changes to legislation or following an incident, as appropriate.

-- 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and peripatetic staff are made aware of any amendments to policies and procedures - 18.3 Additional updates to the safeguarding policy and appendices will take place when required.
+All other linked policies will be reviewed in line with the policy review cycle. - 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and peripatetic staff are made aware of any amendments to policies and procedures - 18.3 Additional updates to the child protection and safeguarding policy and appendices will take place as and when needed.

-Updated Policy Date: 31/08/2021
+Updated Policy Date: 31/08/2023